 Pyramid of Self-Care

-In order to create long term wellness and have mental and physical well-being - we need to start with the basics, the long term fundamentals of self-care.
+To achieve long-term wellness and mental and physical well-being, we must start with the basics: the fundamental principles of self-care.

-Below is a little description of the levels of self-care - Level One being at the bottom of the pyramid.
+Below is a little description of the levels of self-care, with Level One at the bottom of the pyramid.

 LEVEL ONE:

 These are the essentials.
-If you don't have these you will (basically) not survive.
-There are many levels among these - however - getting the best quality of all these things are the true basics of self-care.
+If you don't have these, it will affect your ability to thrive/survive.
+There are many levels among these; however, getting the best quality of all these things is the true basis of self-care.
+I recommend coming back to these essentials again and again when you feel a little out of sorts.

 LEVEL TWO:

-These are shown in research to contribute to longevity - the opposite (loneliness) is one of the top contributors to an early death.
+These are shown in research to contribute to longevity - the opposite (for example, loneliness) is one of the top contributors to an early death.

 LEVEL THREE:

 Positive employment (paid or unpaid), passion and purpose highly contribute to mental health and well-being.
-Unhappiness in employment has significant impact on mental and physical health
+Unhappiness in employment has a significant impact on mental and physical health.

 LEVEL FOUR: